Abdominoplasty in Asheville, North Carolina

 - Does a tummy tuck leave visible scars?

-What many people who haven’t been in the shoes of a tummy tuck patient do not realize is that a tummy tuck can improve comfort as much as appearance.
+If you have not been in the shoes of a tummy tuck patient, you may not realize that a tummy tuck can improve comfort as much as appearance.
 Excess skin and loose abdominal muscles can make it difficult to find clothing that fits comfortably, particularly when it comes to jeans or fitted skirts.
 Sometimes, the abdominal muscles can stretch to the point where they weaken and separate vertically, leading to back pain and other problems.

 Abdominoplasty can help correct these problems, along with giving you a more aesthetically pleasing abdominal shape.